 Medieval settlement at Ullington

-List entry Number: 1017246
+List Entry Number: 1017246

-The monument may lie within the boundary of more than one authority.
+The building or site itself may lie within the boundary of more than one authority.

 Legacy Record - This information may be included in the List Entry Details.